This is a simple list of public links to things related to Vokselia, our little Minecraft world. The quick URL for this page is http://vokselia.com.

 We've used fairly few cheats throughout our history.
 A few players have gifted themselves various blocks on occasion: pmin loves building railways, so he tends to give himself iron and gold - there's also that antenna...; fusty and Morgan did a lot of excavation, so tried out TNT (which for the most part time-wise was a break-even vs. simply digging out the blocks).
 When the rules changed and diamond picks then wore out, gerloh gifted himself some for his massive excavation effort at The Sphere.
 A few of us have gifted ourselves a few balls of slime so we can make sticky pistons.
 We created a stack of bones for the Shrine of the Unicorn, where you must sacrifice a block of diamond or lapis for a bone.
 I would say about 99% of what you'll see in our world was mined, harvested, and created by hand.
 The notable exception is the Wild West area, where anything goes and god commands are permitted.

-A snapshot of our world as of December 10, 2013.
-It's huge: around 1.54 GB.
-You'll need WinRAR (PC) or UnRarX (Mac).
-Unpack to C:\Users\yourname\AppData\Roaming\.minecraft\saves (PC), then look for it in the single-player world list.
+There are two snapshots of our world: August 31, 2014, after the dragon was slain (but with fully-functional rails and mechanisms), and December 10, 2013, which has unsolved (and occasionally non-working) puzzles worth your time, in The Maze area and beyond.
+You'll need WinRAR (PC) or UnRarX (Mac) to unpack.
+Unpack to C:\Users\yourname\AppData\Roaming\.minecraft\saves (PC).
 See the readme.txt and PDFs included in the download for tour information.
-I also highly recommend Eihort (forum here) as a wonderful tool in quickly moving around the map, if you don't feel like walking around.
+I also highly recommend Eihort (forum here) as a wonderful tool in quickly moving around the map and seeing the sites, if you don't feel like walking around.
 Here's our Eihort tour.

 Chunky renders - a whole slew of tourist shots and artsy photos of some of the wonders and attractions of Vokselia.